 Producing more than 100 foods.

 All rainwater runoff and erosion is eliminated.
-Even heavy rainfall is fully soaked or stored on the property.

 Includes chickens, vermicompost, deep mulch basins, hugelkultur and other compost and soil regeneration systems.